CS-153/ai-agent-example/README.md

 # CS 153 - Weather Agent Example Code

-This is an example final project for the class.
-Use this as a reference for what we are looking for in a final project.
+Here is an example of a very simple final project.
+This should be a good starter point giving you a sense of what technical abilities you will need for this class.
+This would be an example of a simple, passing grade project that has been built off our starter code.
+We're looking for much cooler and technically complex projects that will catch the eyes of our judges :).

 ## Weather Agent